agama-project/agama-project.github.io/docs/user/unattended/storage.md

 }
 ```

-Agama can also manage MD RAID arrays represented as entries at the `mdRaids` collection.
+Agama can also manage software-defined MD RAID arrays represented as entries at the `mdRaids`
+collection.

 ```
 {